Orthoptic uses of atropine

 How should I instil the atropine ointment / drops?

-With your finger, gently pull down the lower eyelid of the eye you are instilling the drop(s) in to.
+2. With your finger, gently pull down the lower eyelid of the eye you are instilling the drop(s) into.

-If drops are used, make sure you press gently on the inner corner of the eye for one minute, to prevent the medicine running into your child's nose and being swallowed, as this may increase the chance of side effects.
+5. If using drops, make sure you press gently on the inner corner of the eye for 1 minute.
+This will stop the medicine running into your child's nose, causing them to swallow the atropine.
+Swallowing the atropine may increase the chance of side effects.

-Wash your hands after using the drops, to prevent you from accidentally taking some internally.
+6. Wash your hands after using the drops.
+Doing this will stop you from accidentally taking some internally.

 It may be easier to instil the atropine while your child is sleeping.